Looking to get the best possible data rates from your Inseego FG2000?

 In this guide, we'll:

-Note: The Inseego 5G Wavemaker FG2000 only supports the use of bands B42, B48, and n78 for external antennas.
+Note: The Inseego 5G Wavemaker FG2000 ONLY supports bands B42, B48, and n78 for use with external antennas.
 Consult your carrier for their support of these bands prior to purchasing any external antenna equipment.

-Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest LTE data rates possible.
+Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest LTE data rates possible for these bands.

 The Inseego FG2000 has two TS9 ports on the side, which allow for a 2x2 MIMO antenna to be connected to the device.

-We recommend two different MIMO antenna options for use with the Inseego FG2000:
+We recommend two different MIMO External Antenna kit options for use with the Inseego FG2000, depending on your ability to see your local cell towers:

 There's one big misconception about external antennas.